JustinMartz/MakeChangeProject/README.md

 I also got to apply some extensive use of logical operators and precedence in this assignment.

-I know this submission is an abomination of if-else statements, way too big, and probably has way too many variables than what are needed, but it works!
+I know this submission is an abomination of if-else statements, and probably way too many variables than what are needed, but it works!